702Padmin/Flyertap-Distributor/README.md

 -  I would like to be considered for other gig work

 ### Mobile App Login
-For the login process, we want to do a simple login that requires the following to log in:
+For the login process, we want to do a simple login that requires the following to log in credentials:
 - registered email
 - verification code that is sent to their email
 - No password required